slightlytyler/nolan/readme.md

 #### Relevanssi

-Search Indexing, better search results
+Search Indexing, better search results.
+If the search function starts to act odd, re-index the content.

 #### Link Mananger